Digger1955/dxvk-gplasync-lowlatency/README.md

 1. Implemented Low Latency frame pacing mode that aims to greatly reduce latency with minimal impact in fps.
 Author - [netborg-afps](https://github.com/netborg-afps/dxvk/releases)
 2. Implemented Asynchronous pipeline compilation (Async) that aims to greatly reduce shader compilation stutter by not blocking the main thread when compiling async pipelines.
 Authors - [jomihaka](https://github.com/jomihaka/dxvk-poe-hack) and [Sporif](https://github.com/Sporif/dxvk-async)
 3. Implemented the ability to use both (together or separately) Graphics Pipeline Library (GPL) and Asynchronous pipeline compilation (Async) on DXVK 2.1 and later.
-Author - [Ph42oN](https://gitlab.com/Ph42oN/dxvk-gplasync/)
+Author - [Ph42oN](https://gitlab.com/Ph42oN/dxvk-gplasync/).
+Contributor - [Britt Yazel](https://gitlab.com/Ph42oN/dxvk-gplasync/-/merge_requests/12)
 4. Implemented all of aforementioned in one DXVK package.
 Author - [Digger1955](https://github.com/Digger1955/dxvk-gplasync-lowlatency/releases)
 5. Provided various GCC (for any OS) builds of DXVK-GPLALL: